aeraglyx/stig/docs/atr.md

 # ATR "v2"

 This package tries to model ATR after real world vehicle dynamics, which should make tunes more consistent for different riders and setups.
-To showcase its simplicity, the next section looks at how a beginner could tune this version of ATR.
+The next section looks at how a beginner could tune this version of ATR.

 ## Tuning the Easy Way